-8) Worker Feedback and Participation and Grievance
+8) Worker Feedback, Participation and Grievance

 Ongoing processes, including an effective grievance mechanism, to assess employees' understanding of and obtain feedback on or violations against practices and conditions covered by this Code and to foster continuous improvement.
+Workers must be given a safe environment to provide grievance and feedback without fear of reprisal or retaliation.

-9) Audits and Assessments
+Audits and Assessments